Weight loss after pregnancy: Reclaiming your body

 If you're like most new moms, you're eager to put away your maternity clothes and slip into your old jeans.
 Understand the smart way to approach weight loss after pregnancy and promote a lifetime of good health.

 When you were pregnant, you might have adjusted your eating habits to support your baby's growth and development.
 After pregnancy, proper nutrition is still important — especially if you're breast-feeding.
 Making wise choices can promote healthy weight loss after pregnancy.

-- Focus on fruits, vegetables and whole grains.
-Foods high in fiber — such as fruits, vegetables and whole grains — provide you with many important nutrients while helping you feel full longer.
+- Focus on fruits, vegetables, monounsaturated fats, and whole grains.
+Foods high in fiber — such as fruits, vegetables, nuts and whole grains — provide you with many important nutrients while helping you feel full longer.

 - Eat smaller portions.
-You might want to trade traditional meals for smaller, more-frequent meals.
+Eating smaller portions is linked with weight loss and weight maintenance over time.
 Don't skip meals or limit the amount of fruits and vegetables in your diet, though — you'll miss vital nutrients.

 - Avoid temptation.
 Surround yourself with healthy foods.
 If junk food poses too much temptation, keep it out of the house.